CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured skill with excellent workflow clarity, strong actionability through concrete commands and examples, and good progressive disclosure via external reference files.
-The main weakness is the Chinese-language agent/MCP section at the top which adds token overhead for optional tooling, and some minor verbosity in explaining concepts Claude already knows (like what a .docx file is).
+The main weakness is the verbose Chinese-language agent/MCP section at the top which consumes significant tokens for optional recommendations, and some minor explanations of concepts Claude already knows.
 Overall, it's a high-quality skill that effectively guides complex document manipulation tasks.

 Suggestions

-Remove or significantly condense the '智能体与 MCP 增强' section — it's optional tooling context that consumes significant tokens and mixes languages unnecessarily.
+Remove or significantly condense the '智能体与 MCP 增强' section — it's optional tooling context that consumes many tokens and could be moved to a separate file like AGENTS.md

-Remove the sentence explaining what a .docx file is ('A .docx file is essentially a ZIP archive containing XML files...') as Claude already knows this.
+Remove the sentence explaining what a .docx file is ('A .docx file is essentially a ZIP archive containing XML files...') since Claude already knows this

 DimensionReasoningScore